WordPress/gutenberg/packages/components/src/combobox-control/README.md

 #### onFilterValueChange

-Function called with the control's search input value changes.
+Function called when the control's search input value changes.
 The argument contains the next input value.

 -   Type: `( value: string ) => void`
 -   Required: No